The Naked and the Dead: Plot

-Part Two – Argil and Mold

-Croft pleads with higher officers to give him more men to replace those lost.
-He ultimately earns an extra replacement man, bringing the depleted platoon up to fourteen out of an intended twenty.
-Roth and Goldstein, two of the new men in the platoon, bond over their shared Jewish heritage.
+Later, Croft pleads with officers to give him more men to replace those lost.
+He ultimately earns a replacement, bringing the depleted platoon up to fourteen men out of an intended twenty.
+Roth and Goldstein, two of the new men in the platoon, bond over their Jewish heritage.

-Lt.
-Robert Hearn snaps at the officers' table towards a couple other officers.
-Major General Edward Cummings steps in to prevent the situation from escalating further.
+Lieutenant Robert Hearn snaps at other officers, and Major General Edward Cummings steps in.
 Hearn and Cummings form an odd friendship.
 The two talk in Cummings's tent at night.
-They discuss philosophy and Cummings analyzes Hearn’s personality based on his behavior.
-Cummings tells Hearn that, as an officer, he must develop resentment for the enlisted men.
+They discuss philosophy and Cummings analyzes Hearn’s personality.
+Cummings tells Hearn that, as an officer, he must develop resentment for enlisted men.

-An intense storm comes in, destroying all the work the enlisted men had done the previous week building a bivouac.
-Tents go flying and everyone tries to stay as dry as they can.
-In an effort to keep the men's spirits up during the storm, Red leads them in song.
-General Cummings makes the rounds to evaluate the storm damage and good-naturedly tells the men to expect a Japanese attack.
-Cummings makes further preparations up and down the line for the attack.

-Roth and Minetta are separated from the rest of the squad, and when they hear gunfire, they assume recon must be in the middle of a firefight.
-As Roth keeps watch, he falls asleep at his post and wakes up Stanley a half hour late.
-The next day, the other half of the platoon moves anti-tank guns, which is difficult because of all the mud.
-Wyman drops his leg of the gun, and it rolls all the way back down a hill.
+Roth and Minetta are separated from the rest of the squad, and when they hear gunfire, they assume recon must be in a firefight.
+As Roth keeps watch, he falls asleep at his post and wakes up Stanley a half-hour late.
+The next day, the other half of the platoon moves anti-tank guns, slowed down by the mud.
+Wyman drops his leg of the gun, and it rolls down a hill.
 When he tries to take responsibility, Croft thinks he is covering for Goldstein, whom he blames instead.
-Ironically, Goldstein, who had been doing more than his share of work, comes to believe that he himself was responsible for the failure to move the gun.
+Ironically, Goldstein comes to believe that he himself was responsible for the failure.

-The entire platoon meets back up, and as they sleep, they are attacked by Japanese soldiers.
-Luckily, Croft is one of the men on watch when they attack, and he leads the platoon in repelling the Japanese, killing multiple Japanese soldiers.
-Toglio gets hit in the arm during the battle, which means he will get to go home.
+The entire platoon meets back up and are attacked by Japanese soldiers while sleeping.
+Croft is one of the men on watch when they attack, and he leads the platoon in repelling the Japanese, killing multiple Japanese soldiers.
+Toglio gets hit in the arm during the battle, meaning he will be discharged.
 The soldiers say he is lucky because his wound will not prevent him from doing anything once it heals, but he still gets to return to America.
-The Japanese attack up and down the American lines, but the Americans fend off the attack at all points.
+The Americans fend off the attack.